Certified Data Centre Technician Professional (CDCTP®)

 • IT Connectivity

-• Active Network
+• Active network

 • Equipment configuration

-• Servers, software & services
+• Servers, software and services

 • Storage infrastructure